micksatana/pz-mod-michonnes-katana/README.md

 How to Make Katana magazine has the same spawning rate and places as the How to Use Generator magazine.

 Michonne's Katana has the same spawning rate as normal Katana.

+## How to forge a katana

+- You will need Metalworking Level 3
+- Find tools; WeldingMask, BlowTorch, and Sledgehammer
+- Find materials; 1 Metal Sheet, 1 Small Metal Sheet, and 1 Leather Strip
+- Right-click on any material and click Forge Katana